-If you've looked at the activity called "How does blood go around our bodies?" you'll know that we compared our circulation system with a school.
+If you've looked at the activity called 'Understand how blood goes around our bodies', you'll know that we compared our circulation system with a school.
 It's helpful to think of the deliveries a school receives: lorries and vans bring food, parcels, letters, equipment; cars bring students and teachers; pipes bring water; cables bring electricity, and so on.
 In the same way, the school's waste needs to be removed by refuse trucks, recycling vans, drains etc.

 In this activity, we'll look more closely at how the blood is acting as our delivery system - and remember: whether you're you, a blackbird, a trout or an octopus, the blood does the same job.